 6D1.
-Class A. The following records shall be recognized by certificates and be listed in the Federation Rulebook.

-(a) All time trial events in which Federation National Championships are currently conducted, including those that are part of an omnium.
+Class A. The following records shall be recognized by certificates and be listed in the Federation Rulebook. (a) All time trial events in which Federation National Championships are currently conducted, including those that are part of an omnium.
 Master riders may hold records for their own or Elite age group.
-Junior riders may hold records for their own or older junior age groups or for Espoirs or Elites.
+Junior riders may hold records for their own or older junior age groups or for Under 23 or Elites.
 Timings in pursuit events may be treated as time trials if the rider or team does not approach within 25 meters behind an opponent at any time during the event.

-(b) Elite and Espoir men's, women's and mixed records for standing start road time trials at a distance of 40 km, and elite and espoir men's and women's standing start track time trials at one hour. (c) Elite men's and women's 500 meter flying start time trial.
+(b) Elite and Under 23 men's, women's and mixed records for standing start road time trials at a distance of 40 km, and elite and Under 23 men's and women's standing start track time trials at one hour.
+Masters or junior distances set at a standard of 40, 20, or 10 Km where applicable.

+(c) Elite men's and women's 500 meter flying start time trial.
 6D2.
 Class B. Track or course records for time trial or massed start events shall be administered for each state by the Administrator in accordance with the rules and policies of the Federation.
 Separate records are recognized for men and women but no distinction shall be made by age group.
 Intercity records involving more than one district shall be administered by the Administrator of the region in which the destination city lies.
+Attempting Records